 - What is the one thing I can do, such that to do it would make everything else easier or unnecessary?*

 You can achieve your goals, one day, one week, one month at a time.
-If you need a journal to guide you, check out the iCreateDaily free 30 Day Goals Journal digital download.
+You’ll likely benefit by a journal to guide you.
+Check out the iCreateDaily free 30 Day Goals Journal digital download.

 Some of the iCreateDaily community member creators and iCreateDaily Podcast guests are multiplying their art through platforms such as Etsy, Zazzle, RedBubble, Printful and other mediums.
 Please take a peek at their pages: